Growing Grapevines can be very exciting; if you are doing it for the first time.

 decided to grow some from these cuttings.
 I selected those thick and

 strong 2 inches young vines cuts; and put them into the damp ground.
+I wanted to help them to create their next generation.

 Two of them were successfully grown into roots and they are now placed in pots to get ready for the coming winter sleep.